Sixers: Embiid has concussion, facial fracture

 Embiid finished the game with five points and three rebounds in eight minutes

-He posted a quick video to his Instagram account late Wednesday night.
+He posted a quick video on his Instagram account late Wednesday night.

 In the video, Embiid is in a hospital room.
 He added the caption "not good."